 Student Placement.
 The Customer will consult with Provider regarding the placement of students for participation in a program to receive Services.

 Non-Solicitation.
 During the Term of this Agreement and for a period of twelve (12) months thereafter (the “Non-Solicitation Period”), the Customer shall not, either directly, indirectly through a third party, hire, or hire for the benefit for a third-party, nor solicit for employment any Provider employee or independent contractor.
 The Provider may waive the Customer’s requirement not to solicit the Provider employee or independent contractor upon request and is effective only if in writing.
 If the Customer hires any Provider employee or independent contractor during the Non-Solicitation Period then the Customer will pay either: (a) thirty percent (30%) of the employee’s annual compensation paid by the Provider if the hired person was a Catapult employee, or (b) a fee of Ten Thousand and 00/100 ($10,000.00) dollars if the hired person was an independent contractor (the “Commission”).
-The Commission is payable within thirty (30) days of the time the Provider employee or independent contractor accepts employment with the Customer.
+The Commission is payable within thirty (30) days of the time the Provider employee or independent contractor begins actual employment with the Customer.
 The Commission is non-refundable.

 Change in Circumstances.
 Customer will inform the Provider if it learns of any change in circumstances that may affect the delivery of the Services, which includes any change in administrative personnel, either at the Customer or the Nonpublic School recipient of Services, or any change in funding for the Services.